droosma/blog/content/post/exploring-opentelemetry/index.md

       - 4317:4317
 ```

 The Docker Compose file mounts a configuration file for the container.
 This file configures the exporters and receivers for the OpenTelemetry Collector.
-For starters, we'll use this basic configuration:
+Now let's assume you are using the same Zipkin as the above example, we'll use this basic configuration:

 ```yaml
 receivers: